francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 $$

 That's it.
 That's the fundamental difference between KANs and MLPs.
 So, as the authors emphasise, while MLPs have *fixed activations on nodes*, KANs have *learnable activations on edges*.
-To extend to layers, recall the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise
+To extend to layers, recall that the MLP layer is just an affine transformation $$W_\ell$$ of the previous layer followed by the activation function $$\phi$$ applied element-wise

 $$
 \textbf{MLP layer:} \quad \mathbf{z}_\ell = \phi(W_\ell \mathbf{z}_{\ell-1})